pyOpenSci/software-peer-review/how-to/onboarding-reviewers.md

 can sometimes be the trickiest part of the review process.
 However, we have resources available to help you in that effort!

-For finding reviewers please look at yhe [finding-reviewers](finding-reviewers.md) guide
+For finding reviewers please look at the [finding-reviewers](finding-reviewers.md) guide

 Below, we discuss processes for onboarding reviewers and making sure they are supported during the peer review process.